Ekkehard-Schulze/indoor-climate-logger/README.md

 - CircuitPython, this code was developed using version 9.2.8 on RaspberrPi Pico2W and Pico2W
 - the _/lib_ folder
-- the hardware drivers from the Adafruit library bundle for your CircuitPython version: https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases: adafruit_register, adafruit_tmp117, adafruit_adt7410, adafruit_bme280, adafruit_bme680,
+- these hardware drivers from the Adafruit library bundle for your CircuitPython version: https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases: adafruit_register, adafruit_tmp117, adafruit_adt7410, adafruit_bme280, adafruit_bme680,
   adafruit_mlx90614, adafruit_tsl2561,
   adafruit_onewire, adafruit_ds3231, adafruit_ntp.\
   Copy these go to the _/lib_ folder.
-You may omit the drivers for the sensors you do not use.
+You may omit the drivers for sensors you do not use.
+- to edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script _user_settings.template.py_, which then must be saved as user_settings.py.
+If _user_settings.py_ is present, it will override the settings in the head of _indoor-climate-logger.py_.
-- The main script _indoor-climate-logger.py_ renamed to _code.py_, with the header edited for your desired user settings
+- the main script _indoor-climate-logger.py_ renamed to _code.py_.
 - _boot.py_
 - if you want to activate WiFi, edit settings.template.toml with your credentials and rename it to settings.toml
-- edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script _user_settings.template.py_, which then must be saved as user_settings.py.
-If _user_settings.py_ is present, it will override the settings in the head of _indoor-climate-logger.py_.

   **you may like to use**
   - The script _switch_RPiPico_to_USB_read_log_mode.py_ runs in CPython on the PC and renames _boot.py_ to boot.bak on the microcontroller, when